10-Ball Rules: How to Play the Pro's Favorite Game

 That rule: you have to call your shots.

 In 9-ball, you can slop the game-winning ball into a pocket you weren’t even looking at and it counts.
-In 10-ball, if you call the 10 in the corner and it rattles into the side instead, it gets spotted back.
+In 10-ball, if you call the 10 in the corner and it rattles into the side instead, your inning ends.
 This single rule is why the Predator Pro Billiard Series, the World Pool Championship, and most international pro events have shifted from 9-ball to 10-ball since 2018.
 The better player wins more often.

 What You Need